-Each spring, the Transportation Division of Development Services is responsible for the cleanup of approximately 550km of paved road and 150km of sidewalk.
+Each spring, the Roads Operations of Public Works Department is responsible for the cleanup of approximately 550km of paved road and 150km of sidewalk.
 We endeavor to accomplish this task in the most cost effective manner possible while maintaining a high level of service to the residents of Prince George.

 This overview was prepared to provide basic information on how the City provides this service, and to answer typical questions concerning sweeping operations.
 We hope you find this information useful.
-Should you have any additional questions, you may contact our Streets Operations Office at 250.561.7525.
+Should you have any additional questions, you may contact our Roads Operations Office at 250.561.7600.